Growing and Selling Exotic Fruit Wholesale

 January 26, 2022

 We are way behind in our projections due to the pandemic.
 We lost two years and are stubbornly still trying to obtain thousands of trees and replant.
-I still hope to accomplish this and am ready to quit.
+I still hope to accomplish this and am not ready to quit.
 Between jobs for my crew and the steadily increasing demand for high quality fruit, I am very motivated to keep pushing forward and do not see myself quitting if I can possible help it.
 If you click on the GoFundMe, you are helping, too.

 |